Bira/octopus-carnival/_drafts/lphr-scene-02.md

 We can consider Urist's "Find Rexus" goal complete, of course.
 The original adventure gives XP for saving him, so the whole group gets 1 point.
 We can replace it with a "Reunite" thread - it's not necessarily a goal of the _characters_, but it's a goal of mine.
+Rescuing Rexus also advances The Path.

 Our list of characters remains more or less the same.
 It's just enemies for now, as anyone who could be an ally is laying low at the moment.